-Chinese Scientist Says He's First To Genetically Edit Babies
+Chinese Scientist Says He's First To Create Genetically Modified Babies Using CRISPR

 He and Church are among hundreds of scientists gathering at the Second International Summit on Human Gene Editing in Hong Kong.
 The summit was organized try to reach a global consensus on whether and how it would be ethical to create genetically modified human beings with CRISPR.

-He's claims immediately sparked widespread criticism from attendees at the summit and elsewhere.
+The claims by He sparked immediate widespread criticism from attendees at the summit and elsewhere.

 "This work is a break from the cautious and transparent approach of the global scientific community's application of CRISPR-Cas9 for human germline editing," Jennifer Doudna, a biochemist at the University of California, Berkeley, said in an interview.
 Doudna helped discover CRISPR and organize the summit.

 "All of us that are here at this conference are struggling to figure out what was done and also whether the process was done properly.
-We just don't know yet," says Jennifer Doudna says.
+We just don't know yet," Doudna says.

 But the claim "really reinforces the urgent need to confine the use of gene-editing in human embryos to settings where there's a clear unmet medical need and where there's no alternative viable approach," says Doudna.
-She does not think that is the case in this situation.
+She doesn't think that is the case in this situation.

-"If this was done to avoid HIV infection, there are alternative ways to prevent infection that are already effective," Doudna says, such as "washing" the sperm of infected men to eliminate HIV.
+"If this was done to avoid HIV infection, there are alternative ways to prevent infection that are already effective," Doudna says, such as "washing" the sperm of infected sperm donors to eliminate HIV.
 "Why would you use this instead of an already established approach?"
-Doudna says.

 For their research, He and his colleagues say they used CRISPR to make changes in one-day old embryos in a gene called CCR5.
 The CCR5 gene enables HIV to enter and infect immune system cells.
 Scientists have long searched for ways to block this pathway to protect people from HIV.

-He's team used CRISPR to edit 16 embryos, and implanted 11 edited embryos into the wombs of women to attempt to create a viable pregnancy before the twin pregnancy was achieved, according to the Associated Press, which first reported He's claims.
+He and his team say they used CRISPR to edit 16 embryos, and implanted 11 edited embryos into the wombs of women to attempt to create a viable pregnancy before the twin pregnancy was achieved, according to the Associated Press, which first reported He's claims.

 "No gene was changed except the one to prevent HIV infection," He says.
 The twins appear to be healthy, and underwent detailed genetic analysis.
 "This verified the gene surgery worked safely," He says.

-Nevetheless, other scientists questioned whether the editing really worked, an argue it was far too soon for the team to try the experiment.
+Nevertheless, other scientists questioned whether the editing really worked, and argue that it is far too soon for the team to try the experiment.

 "It is premature at this stage of technology," wrote Shoukhrat Mitalipov, a scientist at the Oregon Health & Sciences University in Portland, Ore.
 Mitalipov was the first scientist to report using CRISPR to successfully edit human embryos, but stopped far short of trying to use them to make babies.